cpoff/cpoff.github.com/_posts/2015-12-17-cheesemas.md

 But Cheesemas was our crown jewel.
 Our holiday franchise.

 Lisa sent us a holiday invite in 2005/6 for 'cheesemas.'
 We came over, ate cheese, and guzzled adult beverages.
 Phil and Lisa - both being professional media consumers and reviewers - said they had a horribly fantastic holiday movie that we should watch.
 Rob Lowe's 'The Christmas Shoes' was queued up and followed by surly, obscene poetry.
+(Phil wrote a [seminal review](http://www.televisionwithoutpity.com/show/mondo-extra/the-christmas-shoes/) of the film.
+Well worth reading.)

 Cheesemas has been our primary holiday event ever since.
 It follows a very rigid agenda: Invite adults to join for cocktails.
 Everyone brings a cheese-y dish to share.
 Get everyone primed with a few drinks before we fire up the holiday special for the British clay-mation classic [Creature Comforts](https://www.youtube.com/watch?v=_DUf27qvRo0).
 All good holiday stuff.